What Makes a Government Legitimate?

 Voluntary federation is more capable of preventing bad people from doing bad things than any Federal government in Washington D.C. ruling with the authoritarian principle, and at the same time it is far less prone to making people obey bad laws.

-Firstly, the voluntary federation local governments are far less likely than the Federal government in Washington D.C. to be controlled by bad people making bad laws (the main reason the Federal government doesn't prevent bad people from doing bad things in the first place).
+Firstly, the voluntary federation local governments are far less likely than today's Federal government in Washington D.C. to be controlled by bad people making bad laws (the main reason today's Federal government doesn't prevent bad people from doing bad things in the first place).
 Why?
 Because the very legitimacy of the voluntary federation government requires all lawmakers to support the egalitarian principles of equality and mutual aid.
-In contrast, the legitimacy of the Federal government has nothing to do with support for these principles, the very principles that distinguish good from bad laws.
+In contrast, the legitimacy of today's Federal government has nothing to do with support for these principles, the very principles that distinguish good from bad laws.

 Secondly, when laws are made by meetings open to full and equal participation by all the egalitarians who will have to obey the laws, then it is far less likely that laws will be passed that the egalitarians who have to obey them will consider to be bad laws.
 Today's politicians, in contrast, make laws in virtual secrecy behind closed doors, under the influence of lobbyists for Big Money who use all sorts of methods to bribe politicians to do their bidding.
 Ordinary people have to obey these laws but they are excluded from the actual process of writing them.
 No wonder so many bad laws are now the law of the land!
 With voluntary federation the people who are left out of the process but who must nonetheless obey the laws are the anti-egalitarians who want society to be unequal and who disagree with the principle of mutual aid--people like our current wealthy, privileged and powerful billionaire elite.
 These people may not approve of the laws and yet will be made to obey them, which is right and proper.